 How To Make

-Add all ingredients to the pressure cooker but the eva[prated milk, this will be added at the end.
+- Add all ingredients to the pressure cooker but the evaporated milk.
+It will be added at the end.
 I use a 6-quart Instant Pot, but use whatever you have.
 They all essentially work the same way.

 Other Instant Pot Recipes